alexdsbreslav/automation_for_ur_at_scale/README.md

 # Automation for UR at Scale
 Code presented during my talk for the Product Insights team at Spotify (February 2020).
 I have included the survey and scripts used in the example so that anyone interested could try it themselves.
-The scripts interact with the Qualtrics API to: one, automatically embed user data into a Qualtrics survey, and two, automatically create clean, and interpretable, data exports.
+The scripts interact with the Qualtrics API to: one, automatically embed user data into a Qualtrics survey, and two, automatically create clean and interpretable data exports.

 ## To try the example:
 1. Import `survey.qsf` into Qualtrics .